2023 Best Value Middle Eastern Semitic Languages Schools in District of Columbia

 In-state tuition fees for undergraduate students at Georgetown are $59,957 per year.

-Georgetown also took the #1 spot in our Best Middle Eastern Semitic Languages Schools in District of Columbia rankings.
+Georgetown not only placed well in our value ranking, but it is also #1 on our Best Middle Eastern Semitic Languages Schools in District of Columbia list.

 Full Middle Eastern Semitic Languages at Georgetown University Report